Tectonic Plates and Boundaries Map

 The information on which this map is based comes from the article An updated digital model of plate boundaries by Peter Bird.

-The tectonic plates and boundaries shapefiles to create this map were downloaded from GitHub.
+The tectonic plates and boundary shapefiles to create this map were downloaded from GitHub.

 The Shapefiles for the continents were downloaded from Natural Earth.